mdn/content/files/en-us/web/progressive_web_apps/guides/what_is_a_progressive_web_app/index.md

 ### PWAs and the browser

-When you visit a website in the browser, it's obvious that the website is "running in the browser".
+When you visit a website in the browser, it's visually apparent that the website is "running in the browser".
 The browser UI provides a visible frame around the website, including UI features like back/forward buttons and a title for the page.
 The Web APIs your website calls are implemented by the browser engine.
-The browser provides a kind of virtual machine for executing the website's code.

-PWAs typically look like platform-specific apps－usually displayed without the browser UI around them － but they are, as a matter of technology, still websites.
-This means they need a browser engine, like Chrome or Firefox, to manage and run them.
+PWAs typically look like platform-specific apps － they are usually displayed without the browser UI around them － but they are, as a matter of technology, still websites.
+This means they need a browser engine, like the ones in Chrome or Firefox, to manage and run them.
 With a platform-specific app, the platform OS manages the app, providing the environment in which it runs.
 With a PWA, a browser engine performs this background role, just like it does for normal websites.

 ![Diagram comparing the runtime environment for traditional websites, PWAs, and platform-specific apps](pwa-environment.svg)